 program support group.

 When planning a reasonable adjustment an education provider should talk about:

 - the student's abilities and learning needs and how these affect their participation in their education, including camps and excursions

 - what adjustments worked well in the past and what adjustments they might need

 - if the adjustment will achieve its aim of ensuring the student can participate in their education

 - if the adjustment is reasonable

 - if there are any other supports or adjustments that are more suitable for the student’s needs.

-An education provider may also get an expert opinions, such as allied health professionals, if necessary.
+An education provider may also get expert opinions from allied health professionals, for example, if necessary.